-The CUDA-based build (device_type=cuda) is a separate implementation.
-Use this version in Linux environments with an NVIDIA GPU with compute capability 6.0 or higher.
+The CUDA-based build (device_type=cuda) is a separate implementation and requires an NVIDIA graphics card with compute capability 6.0 and higher.
+It should be considered experimental, and we suggest using it only when it is impossible to use OpenCL version (for example, on IBM POWER microprocessors).